-Testing the interaction between virtual space and its user - examining Harles Veersalu's work (photo: Johanna Jõekalda 2018)
+Testing the interaction between virtual space and its user - examining Harles Neljand's work (photo: Johanna Jõekalda 2018)

 Interactive spaces are difficult to imagine and design due to their large amount of variables.
 The possibility to test interactive design solutions on 1:1 scale from first person view is an important advantage of virtual reality techniques for architects and designers.